-acl_set_file() Sets the specified ACL type on the given

-file or directory to the specified ACL

-internal representation.

-The following routines retrieve and manipulate ACL entries:

-acl_copy_entry() Copies an ACL entry into the memory provided. acl_create_entry() Creates an empty ACL entry for the given ACL, allocating memory as necessary. acl_delete_entry() Deletes the designated ACL entry from an ACL. acl_first_entry() Resets the current ACL entry so that the next call to acl_get_entry() returns the first entry. acl_get_entry() Returns a pointer to the next ACL entry of the given ACL.

-The following routines retrieve and manipulate fields in an ACL entry:

-The following fourthes retrieve and manipulate fields in an ACL entry. acl_add_perm() Adds a permission to a set of permissions belonging to an ACL entry. acl_clear_perm() Clears a permission in a given ACL entry. acl_delete_perm() Removes permissions from a set of permissions belonging to an ACL entry. acl_get_permset() Copies the permissions from a given ACL entry to the location provided. acl_get_qualifier() Returns a pointer to the tag qualifier (ID) associated with a given ACL entry. acl_get_tag_type() Copies the tag (type) from the given ACL entry to the location provided. acl_set_permset() Sets the permissions in a given ACL entry to the given permissions.
+acl_set_file() Sets the specified ACL type on the given file or directory to the specified ACL internal representation.
+The following routines retrieve and manipulate ACL entries: acl_copy_entry() Copies an ACL entry into the memory provided. acl_create_entry() Creates an empty ACL entry for the given ACL, allocating memory as necessary. acl_delete_entry() Deletes the designated ACL entry from an ACL. acl_first_entry() Resets the current ACL entry so that the next call to acl_get_entry() returns the first entry. acl_get_entry() Returns a pointer to the next ACL entry of the given ACL.
+The following routines retrieve and manipulate fields in an ACL entry: acl_add_perm() Adds a permission to a set of permissions belonging to an ACL entry. acl_clear_perm() Clears a permission in a given ACL entry. acl_delete_perm() Removes permissions from a set of permissions belonging to an ACL entry. acl_get_permset() Copies the permissions from a given ACL entry to the location provided. acl_get_qualifier() Returns a pointer to the tag qualifier (ID) associated with a given ACL entry. acl_get_tag_type() Copies the tag (type) from the given ACL entry to the location provided. acl_set_permset() Sets the permissions in a given ACL entry to the given permissions.

 acl_set_qualifier() Sets the tag qualifier (ID) of the specified ACL entry to the given UID or GID. acl_set_tag_type() Sets the tag (type) of the specified ACL entry to the given type.

-The following routines manage working storage for the ACL manipulation:

-acl_free() Releases all working storage associated with the given ACL. acl_free_qualifier() Releases working storage associated with the given tag qualifier. acl_free_text() Releases the buffer associated with the given external representation (text) ACL. acl_init() Allocates and initializes ACL internal representation working storage. acl_copy_ext() Copies the working storage internal format ACL data to the contiguous persistent ACL format. acl_copy_int() Copies contiguous persistent ACL data to working storage. acl_dup() Creates a copy of the designated ACL.
-The copy is independent of the original entry.

-The following routines convert ACLs between external and internal representations:
+The following routines manage we orking storage for the ACL manipulation: acl_free() Releases all working storage associated with the given ACL. acl_free_qualifier() Releases working storage associated with the given tag qualifier. acl_free_text() Releases the buffer associated with the given external representation (text) ACL. acl_init() Allocates and initializes ACL internal representation working storage. acl_copy_ext() Copies the working storage internal format ACL data to the contiguous persistent ACL format. acl_copy_int() Copies contiguous persistent ACL data to working storage. acl_dup() Creates a copy of the designated ACL.
+The copy is independent of the original entry. acl_size() Calculates the size of the given ACL.
+The following routines convert ACLs between external and internal representations: acl_from_text() Creates an internal representation ACL from the given external representation (text) ACL. acl_to_text() Creates an external representation (text) ACL from the given internal representation ACL.